 The most important family members, when it comes to divorce, are the children.
 Their well-being and welfare are paramount to the resolution of the case.
 When minor children are involved in their parents’ divorce, the family law attorneys at The Law Office of Keith A. Singer are vigilant advocates.

 Children of divorce deserve to have access to both parents regardless of how well the parents get along with each other.
 Children of divorce deserve to be treated with dignity and respect.
-Children of divorce deserve to be heard.
+When minor children are involved in their parents’ divorce, Keith Singer is a vigilant advocate.

 Mother’s Rights in Divorce